nodejs/docs/CONTRIBUTING.md

 ## To **merge** changes:

-Once a PR has a LGTM, any team member in full standing may merge it.
+For this repository, once a PR has a LGTM, any team member in full standing may merge it.
 Team members under mentorship may merge with the permission of their mentor.

 Patches may be merged using the big green GitHub merge button if there are no conflicts.

 If there are conflicts, the PR should be updated to resolve any conflicts, and should be briefly re-reviewed before merging.

+For other repositories, their processes for merging apply.

 ## Developer's Certificate of Origin 1.0